lame-man/grind-trees/README.md

 - In the beginning, you always start with a root node in edit mode.
 - You can then add a new node.
 Give it a name and so on.
+# Features
+## Zoom
+- In order to zoom, if we scroll up it should zoom in. if we scroll down it should zoom out.
+There should be a zoom factor that is constant.
+- When we zoom how does that affect the size of everything?
+Everything is bigger.
+However